How Much Does A Garage Door Cost To Install Or Replace?

 Garage Door Customization Options

-Garage doors can be customized to fit the look of your home.
-In fact, they can be a significant design element in your curb appeal.
+Garage doors can be customized to fit the look of your home and can be a significant design element in your curb appeal.
 It’s not uncommon to add windows, panels, new hardware, and lights.

 There are different opening styles.
 You can have a motorized opening or a manual opening.
 There are thousands of colors your garage door can be painted, and you are not limited to one color per door.
 Mix it up!
 Use the existing paint colors on your home to create a masterpiece of a garage door.